kratisto/docs/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-asia.md

 **Removing a private interface**

 > [!warning]
-> Deleting an interface is permanent.
+> Detaching a network interface is permanent.
 >
-> If you remove the "Ext-Net" interface (public IP), this address will be released and put back into circulation.
+> However, it is important to note that if you detach the "Ext-Net" interface (public IP), this address will be released and put back into circulation.
 It is not possible to just reassign it.
-><br>This action is only necessary if you want to isolate your server in the vRack (Ext-Net interface) or remove it from a VLAN.
+><br>This action is only required if you wish to isolate your server in the vRack (private network), or if you wish to remove it from one or more VLANs.
 >

 To delete an interface, click on the arrow in the "Actions" column to access the possible actions on the instance.
 Select `Detach Interface`{.action}.